 We stayed at a big and beautiful 3-bedroom Budapestay Apartment on Liszt Ferenc Square.
 Budapestay Apartments is a series of modern self-catering apartments on Liszt Ferenc Square and Andrassy Avenue.

 Liszt Ferenc Square is a great area to stay at in Budapest.
 Right outside the building is a series of restaurants and bars so you never have to go far to get a bite to eat.
-Oktogon metro stop is nearby as well.
-You can book a Budapestay Apartment on Booking.com or Agoda.
+Oktogon metro station is nearby as well.

 District VII or Erzsebetvaros is the historic Jewish Quarter.
 It’s home to many interesting restaurants, cafes, boutiques, and the city’s famed ruin bars.
 It’s also where you’ll find the Dohany Street Synagogue which is the largest synagogue in Europe.

 For me, Erzsebetvaros is one of the coolest areas to stay in Budapest.
-I loved its energy at night and there are so many interesting restaurants to be tried.
+I loved its energy at night and its vibrant and exciting restaurant scene.

 We didn’t get to explore District VIII as much but Jozsefvaros is described as one of the coolest and edgiest neighborhoods in Budapest.
-It’s an up-and-coming area that’s home to trendy restaurants, ruin bars, galleries, and second-hand shops.
+It’s an up-and-coming area that’s home to a trendy restaurant scene, ruin bars, galleries, and second-hand shops.
+It’s also where you’ll find the Hungarian National Museum.

 1. Castle Quarter

 The Castle Quarter or Varnegyed is one of the main tourist areas in Budapest.
-Located on top of a hill within District I on the Buda side, it’s the oldest part of the city and where you’ll find Buda Castle, Matthias Church, and the Fisherman’s Bastion.
+Located on top of Castle Hill in District I on the Buda side, it’s the oldest part of Budapest and where you’ll find Buda Castle (Royal Palace), Matthias Church, and the Fisherman’s Bastion.

 Matthias Church is one of the most famous churches in Hungary.
 Built in the 11th century, it was used as a coronation church by Hungarian kings and a mosque by Ottoman Turks before becoming a Roman Catholic church.